Graeme Murphy

-Graeme Lloyd Murphy AO (born 2 November 1950) is an Australian choreographer.
+Graeme Lloyd Murphy AO (born 2 November 1950) is an Australian dancer and choreographer.
 With his fellow dancer (and wife since 2004) Janet Vernon, he guided Sydney Dance Company to become one of Australia's most successful and best-known dance companies.

 Biography

-Murphy was born in Melbourne, and grew up in Tasmania, where he took dance classes with Kenneth Gillespie in Launceston.
+Murphy was born in Melbourne, and grew up in Tasmania, where he took dance classes with Sir Kenneth Gillespie in Launceston.
 He began his career as a student at the Australian Ballet School at the age of fourteen.
-In 1968 he became a dancer with the Australian Ballet where he had opportunities to choreograph.
+In 1968 he became a dancer with The Australian Ballet where he had opportunities to choreograph.
 He toured America with the Australian Ballet in 1970–1971 and created his first ballet, Ecco le Diavole (Ecco).
 Ecco was presented at Melbourne's Princess Theatre in July 1971.
 The piece was set to music by Nino Rota and featured dancers Roslyn Anderson, Roma Egan, Janet Vernon, and Wendy Walker.

 Later, Murphy danced with the Sadler's Wells Royal Ballet (now Birmingham Royal Ballet), and Les Ballets Félix Blaska in France.
 In 1975 he worked as a freelance choreographer.
-He rejoined the Australian Ballet in the early months of 1976 as both a dancer and as a resident choreographer.
+He rejoined The Australian Ballet in the early months of 1976 as both a dancer and as a resident choreographer.
 He was appointed as artistic director of the Dance Company of New South Wales in November 1976, renamed as Sydney Dance Company in 1979.

 Murphy has been compared to the dancer and choreographer Jerome Robbins on account of the way he and his company marketed dance to a wider audience, bringing contemporary dance into a more commercial arena.
-Aside from his work in ballet, Murphy has also completed choreography for Torville and Dean.
+Aside from his work in ballet, Murphy has also completed choreography for Torvill and Dean.

 On 18 December 2004, after almost 40 years together as artistic and life partners, he and Janet Vernon married on their rural property outside Launceston.

 In 2016 and 2017, Martin Portus (former Director of Marketing and Communication at the Australia Council for the Arts) conducted a number of interviews with Australian choreographers including Graeme Murphy.
-In the interview, Murphy discusses the highlights of various aspects of his career as a dancer and choreographer: his teenage training at the Australian Ballet School and early work as a classical dancer with the Australian Ballet; his developing interest in choreography and contemporary dance in the early 1970s; the beginnings of his lifelong creative partnership with Janet Vernon; the formation of the Sydney Dance Company and his appointment as artistic director in 1976; his signature productions involving theatrical spectacle, powerful storytelling, collaboration with Australian composers, and innovative set and costume designs; his constant touring overseas and work with Australian ballet; the financial disasters which prompted him to leave the Sydney Dance Company after 31 years; his work and aspirations.
+In the interview, Murphy discusses the highlights of various aspects of his career as a dancer and choreographer: his teenage training at The Australian Ballet School and early work as a classical dancer with the Australian Ballet; his developing interest in choreography and contemporary dance in the early 1970s; the beginnings of his lifelong creative partnership with Janet Vernon; the formation of the Sydney Dance Company and his appointment as artistic director in 1976; his signature productions involving theatrical spectacle, powerful storytelling, collaboration with Australian composers, and innovative set and costume designs; his constant touring overseas and work with Australian ballet; the financial disasters which prompted him to leave the Sydney Dance Company after 31 years; his work and aspirations.